You can also check our YouTube channel for the popular FAQs.

 Q: What happens to an EV battery at the end of its lifecycle?

 A: Recycling facilities for Lithium batteries have been operating since the 1990s.
 Many depleted EV batteries serve a second life in home or commercial storage before finally being dismantled for recycling at end of life.
-Visit this site for detailed info: https://goo.gl/m5AUTi
+Visit this site for detailed info: battery recycling

 Q: What is the top speed of an EV?

 A: Basic EVs have a top speed of about 150km/h.
-Acceleration is brisk and quick, because EVs have all of their torque available from a stop, unlike ICE vehicles which have to speed up in RPM and shift gears to accelerate the vehicle.
-Dollar for dollar, EVs are more pleasant and fun to drive than their ICE counterparts.
+Performance oriented EVs outperform every ICE performance car available today.
+Top speeds of 250km/h are common, though not appropriate for public roads.
+EV acceleration is brisk and quick, because they produce lots of torque from a standstill.
+ICE vehicles have to speed up in RPM and shift gears to accelerate the vehicle, which means lazy acceleration and sluggish response compared to EVs.

 Q: How far can an EV go?

 A: That depends on the size of the battery, it’s condition, and driving conditions.
-Much like a cell phone battery, the demands placed on the battery affect how many hours it will run before requiring a recharge.
-Current range varies from 60km – 500km on a single charge.
+Much like a cell phone battery, the demands placed on your EV battery affect how many hours it will run before requiring a recharge.
+Current range varies from 60km – 600km on a single charge.
 Daily range is double or triple that number due to the ease of destination and opportunity charging.
 Some heavy commercial use requires drivers may require several charges daily.
 These occur during times when the vehicle is sitting.
+EV drivers rarely worry about range.
+Longer trips are no problem provided you choose the right EV for your needs.

 Q: What is destination or opportunity charging?